 Rihand-Delhi HVDC transmission system is the first longest DC transmission line in Asia as well as India.
 The voltage rating of ±400kV, Bipolar link and the distance about 810 KM. the converter is located at Varanasi and the inverter station is located at Dadri.
 The Maximum capacity of that line is 1500MW.

 Talcher-Kolar Bipolar Link:

-It quite larger than Rihand-Delhi HVDC transmission lines.
-The link is operated at ±500 kV, length about 1400kMs and have carrying capacity of 2000MW.
-This is the world largest DC transmission Lines.
+It is quite larger than Rihand-Delhi HVDC transmission lines.
+The link is operated at ±500 kV, length about 1400kMs and has to carry capacity of 2000MW.
+This is the world largest DC Transmission Lines.

-It is an updated version of monopolar link.
-Homoplar link has two conductors which has negative polarity and the current return will be taken as a metallic wire or ground.
-Failure on one conductor and other conductor operates as monopolar link.
-Mostly negative polarity is preferred to reduce the transmission losses.
+It is an updated version of the monopolar link.
+A homopolar link has two conductors which have a negative polarity and the current return will be taken as a metallic wire or ground.
+Failure on one conductor and other conductor operates as a monopolar link.
+The most negative polarity is preferred to reduce transmission losses.